 Are we the right publisher for you?

-Currently, we publish in trade paperback and ebook formats.
+Currently, we publish in trade paperback and most ebook formats.
 We are looking for original, unpublished works, nothing that has already appeared either as a self-published book, or ebook.
-Previously published, but out-of-print titles that are part of a series will be considered—if the themes and material are still current.
+Previously published, but out of print titles that are part of a series will be considered—if the themes and material are still current.
 We prefer unagented authors.
 Titles are sold on and distributed through Amazon, Barnes & Noble.com, Baker & Taylor and Ingram.

 Contracted authors never pay fees for publishing services.
-Royalties are paid in January and July.
+Royalties are paid twice a year.
 Print runs are modest and we sell non-returnable to the bookstore and wholesale world.

 We will do everything we can to grow an author and make each book a success.
-We will put together a well-thought out marketing plan and but we need our authors to get out there and help get (and keep) the word of mouth going.
+We will put together a well-thought out marketing plan and strongly encourage our authors to get out there to get (and keep) the word-of-mouth going.